rayfin-ucsd/CSE151AGroupProject/README.md

 - We used data from the the file `data.processed.csv`.
 - We treated 'Fiscal Year' and 'Record Date Discretized' as numbers and standardize them.
 - Month and Quarter were treated as categories in order to discover trends related to a specific Quarter or Month.
-- Data was normalized and one-hot encoded like Method 2.
+- Data was normalized and one-hot encoded like Model 2.
 - Splitted the data into training and testing sets with the ratio of 99:1.

 Implementing a better Neural Network: